kaidatavis/student-projects/README.md

 - Have a quick look of the title and/or abstract to check if the paper is relevant or not
   - many papers can be excluded by the title alone
   - save the paper in zotero if it seems relevant after reading the abstract
-- We will use a shared zotero group to collect and share all the relevant papers found
+- We will use a shared zotero group to collect and share all the relevant papers found (more below in the 'reference' section)

 ## Development Technologies